 Talvia giant’s kettles in Lohja are easy to reach by car as these glacier potholes are located approximately 400 meters from the parking lot.
 These are not the biggest or finest giant’s kettles in Finland, but definitely worth seeing if you happen to be in Lohja.
+You can also find prehistoric cup-marked stones in Lohja.

 Visiting Talvia giant’s kettles